empathy burnout

 There are certain things only other expatriates understand — the peculiar blend of exhilaration and loneliness that came with building a life somewhere foreign.

-And as I write this now, a tear slips quietly down my cheek.
+And as I write this, a tear trickles quietly down my cheek.

-Does anyone know what it feels like to return home and discover that no one quite understands you anymore?
+Will anyone ever know what it feels like to return home and discover that no one quite understands you, anymore?
 To feel emotionally displaced — untethered from both the place you left and the place you returned to?
+Stuck between the place that broke you and the home that keeps breaking you?

 Perhaps this is what emotional exhaustion feels like.

-Over those years I gave so much of myself — to friendships, to love, to departures and goodbyes — that there is very little left in reserve.
+Over these last years I gave too much of myself — to friendships, to love, to departures, to goodbyes.
+There is very little left in reserve.
 My reservoir needs time to refill.

 The truth, when it arrives, is disarmingly simple: the world does not stop spinning for anyone.
 Life moves forward whether we are ready for it or not.
 I will not sit on my own grievances to suit another's convenience.